kcow3/DotNetCore3UserSecretsConsole/README.md

 public string SomeUserSecret { get; set; }

-In Program.cs you can access secrets via the ISecretService interface.
+In Program.cs you can access secrets via the ISecretService interface modification, as well as SecretService.cs